How to register for Greenwich Homes

 The Royal Borough of Greenwich operates a strict housing waiting list.
 There are more people looking for council and housing association homes in Royal Greenwich than there are properties available.
 As a result, you may experience a long wait before we are able to assist you.

 We would encourage you to consider other housing options.

 Please note: If you are homeless or threatened with homelessness within the next 28 days, the information on these pages may not be relevant.
 Do not complete an online application form.
-Instead, please telephone the Housing Options service as soon as possible on 020 8921 2863.
+Instead, please telephone the Housing Inclusion Service as soon as possible on 020 8921 2863.

 How to apply to join the housing register

 Evidence of address and identity

 After we process your online application, we may ask to see proofs of identity and address for all household members before we make any offer of accommodation.
 We do not need proof at the time you apply.

 Applying by post